MonkeyNumberOne/41monkeys.github.io/index.md

         icon: fa-laptop-code

       - title: product manager / technical PM
-        text: with the tech background and the empathy and expeirence to know your customer and their real problem, I can help you manange your product and help you build what you need now and what you need next < technical product manager >
+        text: with the tech background and empathy to know your customer,  their real problem, I can help you manange your product and help you build what you need now and what you need next
         icon: fa-user-secret

       - title: software/system architect